Home / Blog / The 13 Worst Horse Trailer Flaws in History

 The 13 Worst Horse Trailer Flaws in History

-Last updated February 22, 2024 by Bernadette Broderick
+Last updated December 16, 2024 by Rachael Kraft

 Rusted white stock trailer with a cardboard for sale signPurchasing a horse trailer, not to mention having to choose among competing horse trailer brands, requires a lot of considerations: prices, capacity, weights, and brands.
 But did you know that not all horse trailers are created equal?
 Double D Trailers have seen – or experienced – a certain number of flaws that are prevalent in the industry.
 You don’t need to experience these flaws yourself - Brad Heath, owner of Double D Trailers, was on hand to help suggest the top 13 features to avoid when shopping for a new horse trailer.